 We love British embroiderer, designer, and dilettante gardener, Cressida Jamieson’s posts on Instagram and her delicate one-of-a-kind embroidered pieces.
 Cressida has already gained a strong fanbase of 19.4k followers.
 For example, she stitches little flowers, birds and delicate letters onto t-shirts, shirts and cardigans.
 Meanwhile, her embroidery has become a hit with British actresses Claire Foy, Kate Winslet and the Stranger Things star, Millie Bobby Brown.
 Additionally, her pieces are also a success among fashion-savvy women on Instagram like Leandra Medine Cohen.
 So much that Jamieson’s already collaborated with Raey and Rixo.

 The Ukrainian label is all about folkloric and distinctive embroidered pieces that have a hippie, feel-good vibe.
 Above all, the dreamy garments are made using heritage artisanal techniques and traditional prints from Ukraine and around the world.
 In short, Vita Kin’s collaboration with Browns is definitely on our summer wish list!

 Yeah Right NYC

-The Birmingham-based Rebecca Page hand-stitches cute hoops to decorate your house that make the perfect Christmas presents.
+The Birmingham-based Rebecca Page hand-stitches cute hoops to decorate your house that make the perfect presents.
 To clarify, she explains that the embroidered items aim to empower and inspire self-love and confidence.
 Certainly, the personalised, positive quotes come decorated with sweet tiny flowers and hearts.
-Still, I especially like the humorous one-of-a-kind “Don’t be a dick” embroidered piece I saw on her Instagram.
+Still, I especially like the humorous “Don’t be a dick” embroidered piece I saw on her Instagram.
 You can find her shop, Sitch Ambition, on Etsy.

 Our editors select independently all products featured on Notorious-mag.
 However, when you buy through our links, we may get a commission.